DataDog/integrations-extras/keep/README.md

 The Keep integration is installed using the (Integration Tile)[https://app.datadoghq.com/integrations/keephq] on your Datadog account, with OAuth2.

-Users will:
+To setup the Keep integration
-1. Clicking on Keep's integration tile -> Install Integration
+1. Click on Keep's integration tile and select Install Integration
-2. User will be redirected to Keep's platform for sign-in
+2. Users will be redirected to Keep's platform to sign-in to their Keep account
-3. User will be redirected back to Datadog to review and confirm the required scopes from their Datadog account
+3. Users will be redirected back to Datadog to review and confirm the required scopes from their Datadog account
-4. User will be redirected back to Keep's platform to see whether installation was successfully completed
+4. Once confirmed, users will be redirected back to Keep's platform to see whether installation was successfully completed

 Once installed successfully, Keep will automatically create a new `Webhook` integration in your Datadog, and will modify your monitors to send alerts.